Kileorguy/Review_Analyzer_RAG/README.md

 # Review_Analyzer_RAG
 This is a project that leverages Retrievel-Augmented Generation (RAG) to analyze and ummarize user reviews on instagram.
-This project uses Langchain for making the RAG.
+This project uses Langchain and OpenAI API for the RAG.

 The dataset is collected from : https://www.kaggle.com/datasets/saloni1712/instagram-play-store-reviews